jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-09-02-AR Navigation for the Visually Impaired.md

 As the application was intended for individuals that are blind, a suitable interface had to be designed to make it accessible.

-The application was given a short product name of ‘AR Nav App’ through unity’s ‘Project Settings – Player – Product Name’ entry field.
-This allowed the user to launch the deployed application on an AR supported iOS device by using a short voice command (‘launch AR Nav’) through Apple’s Siri assistant.
+The application was given a short product name of ‘*AR Nav App*’ through unity’s ‘Project Settings – Player – Product Name’ entry field.
+This allowed the user to launch the deployed application on an AR supported iOS device by using a short voice command (‘*launch AR Nav*’) through Apple’s Siri assistant.

 <ul class="photo-gallery">
   {% for image in page.images %}